 1. From the Ground Up

 Sir Ken Robinson campaigns changing education through talks, writing, advising, and teaching.
-He believes education must change because it’s a stale environment in which most students don’t really learn what they should or want to learn.
+He believes education must change because it’s a stable environment in which most students don’t really learn what they should or want to learn.
 How that happens makes all the difference—from the ground up.
-People, students, and teachers create the change not the administrators or the executives.
+People, students, and teachers create the change, not the administrators or the executives.